ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why humans love routines that make no sense.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on morning habits we follow but don't understand.

 ---